Give us a call! – (972) 505-3245

 • The debit and credit amounts

 It’s standard to use double-entry accounting when you write journal entries.
 That means you should write every transaction as a credit in one account and a corresponding debit in another.
-A simple example is a sale — the goods you sell result in a debit to cost of goods sold and a credit to inventory.
+A simple example is a sale — the goods you sell result in a debit to the cost of goods sold and a credit to inventory.

 What makes ecommerce accounting so complex is that even a basic sale usually involves multiple transactions.
 Your entries must account for the payment, tax, and any shipping costs at a minimum.